Rack View Configuration

 Editing the Configuration

-To configure or update the rack view, you need to edit the node.cfg
+To configure or update the rack view, edit the infra/node.cfg file in your installation directory.

 File Format

-file uses JSON format to define rack arrangements and node groupings.
+The node.cfg file uses JSON format (with support for // line comments) to define rack arrangements and node groupings.
 Each rack or logical grouping is defined as a key-value pair with the rack name as the key and an object containing node information as the value.

 Example structure: